LemonRiz/mongodb/Readme.md

 ### Vagrant

 - What is vagrant?
-  Vagrant is a tool for building and managing virtual machines.
+  Vagrant is an open-source tool for building and managing virtual machines.
 - What is a `VagrantFile`?
-  A file in the Ruby programming language that provides vagrant for instructions to create or destroy new vagrant machines.
+  A file in the Ruby programming language that provides vagrant with instructions to create or destroy new vagrant machines.

 #### CLI commands